nirajvnec/testLTC/README.md

+Deployment Efficiency: Achieve 95% successful deployments using .NET 6/7 in the Azure environment.

+Serverless Response Time: Target sub-200ms response times for serverless .NET 6/7 applications on Azure Functions.

+Front-end Load Time: Aim for sub-3-second load times for Angular or React SPAs integrated with .NET 6/7 Web APIs.

+Continuous Integration Success: Maintain a 98% success rate for CI/CD pipelines of .NET 6/7 applications using Azure DevOps.

+Database Latency: Keep average latency below 150ms for Cosmos DB requests from .NET 6/7 applications.

+Real-time Communication: Ensure 99.9% uptime for real-time applications using SignalR with .NET 6/7 on Azure.

+Component Reusability: Achieve a 90% rate of component reuse in Angular or React apps integrated with .NET 6/7.

+Server-side Rendering Success: Attain 95% successful server-side rendering for Angular Universal or React apps with .NET 6/7.

+Authentication Efficiency: Achieve 99.5% successful authentications using Azure AD with .NET 6/7 applications.

+Scalability Metric: Ensure .NET 6/7 applications on Azure can handle a 200% increase in user load without degradation in performance.

+This version presents the points more as measurable outcomes or goals that one might track as part of project metrics.

 Successfully completed the development of Subject Matter Expert (SME) knowledge bases for the Metallurgical (MET), Construction (CN), and Heavy Machinery (HM) sectors.

 Addressed and rectified a critical production bug within the MET application that was causing system crashes upon startup.